All Episodes

 That's entirely possible.

-Uh they have been asked that very question.
+They have been asked that very question.

-They say we can't answer national security, classified information, which I understand.
+They say, we can't answer national security, classified information, which I understand.

 I mean, this is a program designed to catch bad guys.

-That the program that they had said was legal, constitutionally and every other way, was fine and dandy.
+They had ended the program, that the program that they had said was legal constitutionally and every other way was fine and dandy.

-It just it makes pull our hair out.
+It just makes pull a hair out.

-You know, I I've hell with you know satisfying critics on this when you're talking about national security, especially these critics who can never be satisfied, it can never be brought on board to this.
+You know, I'm hell with satisfying critics on this when you're talking about national security, especially these critics who can never be satisfied.

-But yeah, you're y it's entirely possible that's happened.
+But yeah, it's entirely possible that's happened.

 You bet.

-And with with the the FISA, the presiding judge of the FISA court is doesn't seem bothered by any of this, she's willing to talk about it.
+And with the FISA, the presiding judge of the FISA court doesn't seem bothered by any of this.

-If you're if you're one of these people that's you know hot under the collar about this.
+Here's the one thing that you can fall back on if you're one of these people that's hot out of the collar about this.

-The one thing that's why this was so upsetting yesterday to some people.
+The one thing this administration has not caved on, the one thing, that's why this was so upsetting yesterday to some people.

 The one thing they have not caved on is the war on terror and national security and defense.

-And uh to believe that, okay, they have now because they seem to be caving on some other things would be a stretch.
+And to believe that, okay, they have now because they seem to be caving on some other things would be a stretch.

-I think if there's one thing this administration is hellbent is going to happen, is that uh while they're in office, we're going to be victorious in the war on terror and we're going to be vigilant, we're going to make sure as best we can that things like 9-11 don't happen on these shores again, and the uh desire to keep the machinations of the program, the workings of the program classified so as not to have that information get in the hands of the enemy.
+We're going to make sure as best we can that things like 9-11 don't happen on these shores again and the desire to keep the machinations of the program, the workings of the program classified so as not to have that information get in the hands of the enemy.

 It'll be a leak.

-We will we will find out what really went on here and how we got to this point and what the end result is, as far as the leaker and the New York Times want it to be portrayed.
+If we're just patient, we will find out what really went on here and how we got to this point and what the end result is, as far as the leaker and the New York Times want it to be portrayed.

-Uh Indianapolis, John, welcome to the EIB network, sir.
+Indianapolis, John, welcome to the EIB network, sir.

 Hello.